Sachi-Aratti/Matrix-Multiplication-using-Sequential-OpenMP-MPI-and-CUDA/PGC-Lab/README.md

 - This is why MPI is slower than OpenMP here despite using the same number of workers (4): scattering `A`, broadcasting a 128 MB copy of `B` to every rank, and gathering `C` all cost real network/memory-copy time that OpenMP's shared-memory threads never pay.

 ---
+Conclusion — when to use which

+Sequential is the right choice when the problem is small enough that the overhead of setting up threads or processes exceeds the time saved, or when you're prototyping/debugging — you want a known-correct baseline before adding any parallel complexity.
+It's also the natural choice when the computation has inherent step-by-step dependencies (each result depends on the previous one) that can't be split up at all.

+OpenMP is the right choice when the entire problem fits on a single machine and the work can be divided into independent chunks — which is most CPU-bound, loop-heavy computation.
+Because all threads share memory directly, there's almost no overhead in getting workers the data they need.
+This experiment's numbers make the case directly: OpenMP hit 7.92× speedup with zero communication cost, so whenever a single machine's cores are enough, OpenMP will almost always outperform MPI for the same worker count.

+MPI is the right choice specifically when the problem is too big for one machine — either the dataset doesn't fit in one machine's RAM, or you need more total compute than one machine's cores can provide.
+It should not be reached for just because you have multiple machines available; this experiment showed MPI (2.63×) underperforming OpenMP (7.92×) with the same number of workers, purely because of scatter/broadcast/gather overhead across separate memory spaces.
+That overhead only pays off once the problem is large enough that no single machine could do the job at all — at that point, MPI's ability to pool RAM and cores across many machines outweighs the communication cost it introduces.